minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 ------

 ### How to check the Status of your node
-To check the status of your node, you can either use the Minima Terminal via Docker (shown above) or log on to your MiniDapp hub and open the Minima Terminal minidapp.
+1. Log on to your MiniDapp hub and open the Minima Terminal minidapp.

-With the Minima Terminal open, run the `status` command to see the latest status of your node including version, last block and chain details.
+2. Run the `status` command to see the latest status of your node including version, last block and chain details.

 ![VPS_dockerterminal](/img/runanode/docker_vps_terminalstatus.png)